 Ostomy supplies are available in surgical supply houses.
-Very few drugs stores carry these specialty items.
-Your WOC nurse should give you information about local and mail order sources of supply when you are discharged from the hospital.
+Very few drug stores carry these specialty items.
+Your WOC nurse should give you information about local and mail-order sources of supply when you are discharged from the hospital.

 Wound, Ostomy and Continence (WOC) Nursing

 9500 Euclid Ave, M2-105

 Department Phone: 216.444.6677

 Appointment Desk: 216.445.9552